August 18, 2021

 DNA Relatives Feature.
 The DNA relative finder is an optional feature, which allows customers to connect with genetic relatives on their family tree by identifying shared DNA segments.
 This enables the reconstruction of family history.

 Traits Reports.
-Customers are able to explore how their genetics contributes to various traits they have, including reports on physical features (e.g. eye color) and food preferences (e.g. cilantro).
+Customers are able to explore how their genetics contributes to various traits they have, including reports on physical features (e.g. eye color, muscle composition), food preferences (e.g. cilantro), and some traits that are mainly for fun (ability to match musical pitch).

 Review of 23 and Me Health + Ancestry ($199)